To be an effective advocate, you need to know your way around the state Capitol complex. Here is information that will help.

 Where can I park?
 City officials can park for free at the League of Minnesota Cities parking lot on the corner of University Avenue and Rice Street (always sign in at the LMC receptionist desk).
 Several other public parking lots near the Capitol charge hourly rates.

 What’s on the schedule today?
-House committee meetings are posted in Room 175 of the State Office Building (SOB) and on bulletin boards on the first floor near the elevators in the SOB.
-Senate committee meetings are posted in Room 231-Capitol and on bulletin boards on the second floor of the Capitol near the Senate Chamber (and online).
-On a typical Thursday, the House and Senate both meet in the morning, but floor schedules for both bodies are subject to change daily.
+House committee meetings are posted in Room 175 of the State Office Building and on bulletin boards on the first floor near the elevators.
+Senate committee meetings will likely be available at the Senate information desk in the Minnesota Senate Building.
+Please note: schedules for both bodies are subject to change daily.

 How do I get a copy of the Green Book or the Red Book?
 The Green Book includes biographies, room and phone numbers, committee assignments, and more.
 The “Red Book,” the Official Directory of the Minnesota Legislature, contains member and committee information, as well as House and Senate rules, joint rules, statutory and constitutional provisions relating to the Legislature, and staff information.
 For copies, contact House Public Information Services at (651) 296-2146 or (800) 657-3550; or the Senate Information Office at (651) 296-0504 or (888) 234-1112.

 Where are all the legislators?
-Legislators can be found in their offices, in committee, or in the House or Senate Chambers.
-House members and Republican senators have offices in the SOB and DFL senators have offices in the Capitol.
-House committees typically meet in the SOB, while Senate committees typically meet in the Capitol.
+Legislators can be found in their offices, in committee, or in the House or Senate chambers.
+House members have permanent offices in the State Office Building, and Senate Republicans have temporary offices there too (call ahead to confirm).
+Democratic senators have offices in the new Minnesota Senate Building.
+House committees typically meet in the State Office Building, while Senate committees will typically meet in the new Minnesota Senate Building.

 Can I bother my legislators if they are in a floor session or a committee hearing?
 Yes, sort of.
 The first step is to call ahead of time and schedule a meeting.
 If your legislator is in a committee meeting or floor session at the only time you are available, ask their staffer if they could be briefly interrupted.
 At floor sessions, you can ask House or Senate staffers outside the chamber doors to pass a note to your legislator stating that you are there and asking if they can break away for a minute or two.
 Be brief.
 An intern or page will deliver your note and your legislator will step outside to visit if they are able.
 At committee hearings, you can ask committee staffers (usually wearing a staff name badge) to pass a note to your legislator stating that you are there and asking if they can break away for a minute or two.